University of Huddersfield: Huddersfield Mechanics' Institution (1844–1883)

 The increase in student numbers prompted a move to Nelson's Buildings in New Street, and the renaming of the institution to more closely reflect its remit.
 The first Secretary, Robert Neil, was appointed in 1844, and acted not just as a Secretary but as a teacher-supervisor, influencing the formative development of the organisation.
-In March 1844 he organised an Soiree (tea-party) for 700 at the town's Philosophical Hall, and in May a Rural Gala for 500 at Fixby Pastures.
+In March 1844 he organised a Soiree (tea party) for 700 at the town's Philosophical Hall, and in May a Rural Gala for 500 at Fixby Pastures.
 Negotiations with the local railway company led to reduced fares into York for 300 membership to enjoy the cultural opportunities of the city.
 In 1846, Neil was succeeded by George Searle Phillips, who was described by historian John O'Connell as 'philosopher, propagandist and missionary' of the institution.
 He oversaw expansion of the curriculum, revision of the fee system to make the institution self-supporting, the visitation of absent students and the compilation of statistics of the institution's achievements.

 In 1850, growing attendance meant another move, to Wellington Buildings, Queen Street.
 At this time, a 'Preliminary Savings Bank' scheme was also introduced in the Institution, linked to the Huddersfield Banking Company, which took almost 7000 deposits during its first year of operation.
 Based on the Scottish system of encouraging working people to make small, regular saving deposits, it was a forerunner of the Post Office Savings Bank, founded in 1861.
 In 1854, after Phillips resignation, Frank Curzon took over as Secretary and remained in post until 1883.
 During his tenure a prize giving and distribution ceremony was introduced to reward attendance and good conduct.
 He not only oversaw a recruitment drive, but also the move to the first purpose built home of the institution, on Northumberland Street.
 The institution took possession in 1861, as student numbers passed 800 annually.

 The continued prosperity of the institution during the 1860s has been attributed to two main developments – the demand for more technical and scientific education, and the introduction of an examination system by the newly formed national Department of Science and Art.
 The institution managed an examinations system and gave grants to science schools (often based in Mechanics' Institutions) on a 'payment by results' basis.
 In 1857 the Society of Arts held its first examinations outside London at Huddersfield.